 Inquiries and suggestions for either are welcome through my Email.

-I am currently an SNSF Mobility postdoctoral fellow in Josef Uyeda's Lab at Virginia Tech, and a visiting scholar in Jeremy Brown's Lab at the Louisiana State University.
+I am currently a Research Scientist (and previously SNSF Mobility postdoctoral fellow) in Josef Uyeda's Lab at Virginia Tech, and a visiting scholar in Jeremy Brown's Lab at the Louisiana State University.
 My research addresses model adequacy testing and causal inference for diversification models.

 My previous postdoc in April Wright's Lab at the Southeastern Louisiana University addressed the adequacy of Fossilized Birth Death models and Learning-by-Coding teaching approaches.